sigopt/sigopt-examples/multimetric-timeseries/README.md

 The data that comes with this example is sequence data extracted from diatoms.
 We encourage interested readers to replicate this blog using other datasets see how _optimal hyperparameter settings are data dependent_.
 There are over 80 different sequential datasets in the [UCR Time Series Classification Archive](http://www.cs.ucr.edu/~eamonn/time_series_data/) that can be used to replicate this example.
 Learn more at the associated blog post: [Deep Learning Hyperparameter Optimization with Competing Objectives](https://devblogs.nvidia.com/parallelforall/sigopt-deep-learning-hyperparameter-optimization/).

-In this example, SigOpt _carves out an effecient [Pareto frontier](https://en.wikipedia.org/wiki/Pareto_efficiency)_, simultaneously looking for hyperparameter configurations which yield fast inference times and high classifier accuracy.
+In this example, SigOpt _carves out an efficient [Pareto frontier](https://en.wikipedia.org/wiki/Pareto_efficiency)_, simultaneously looking for hyperparameter configurations which yield fast inference times and high classifier accuracy.

 > _Limited Access: For those interested in replicating this blog post, let us know so that we can provide a SigOpt account for you beyond your free trial!_